Italy

 The Mediterranean and Middle East, volume I "The early successes against Italy (to May 1941)" - Major-General I. S. O. Playfair, 1954 Her Majesty's Stationery Office, London

-Additional info kindly provided by Ludovico Slongo.
+Additional info kindly provided by Giovanni Massimello and Ludovico Slongo.